MrMakc/EP-Stats/README.md

-# EP-Stats
+# EP-Stats 🎢
-EP Stats is a stats submitter build for Europa-Park.
+EP Stats is a stats submitter built for Europa-Park.